mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 One downside of using the .NET Native tool chain is that it takes quite a bit longer for your Solution to build, so don't be concerned when you see that.

 Sometimes issues with .NET Native can be found at compile time.
-I've had some success using the Microsoft.NETNative.Analyzer NuGet package to find these.
-Might be worth a quick NuGet download to try it if you're having issues.
+I've had some success using the Microsoft.NETNative.Analyzer NuGet package as suggested by MS to find these.
+It might be worth the quick NuGet download to try it if you're having runtime issues.

 # Issues

-Q: [Your App Name].UWP.pdb not loaded screen.
+Q: Breakpoints not getting hit, and seeing the [Your App Name].UWP.pdb not loaded screen.
 What should be done here?

-Load?
-A: ?
+A: Go to Debug > Windows > Modules.
+Look for entries named [Your app name].UWP.exe and see if symbols have been loaded.

+[Your app name].dll	: "PDB file was not present when IL code was compiled to native."

 # Resources